 Galatians 5:22 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness.

-Some other reasoning used for the White Horse being interpreted as the Antichrist is the fact that the Rider does not carry any arrows for his bow.
-This particular bow that the rider carries as mentioned above is not the bow of a warrior so it would be impossible for the rider to shoot any physical arrows with this bow.
+Others state that the rider of the White Horse does not carry any arrows for his bow, so he must be the Antichrist… As mentioned above the bow in this case is not the bow of a warrior, so it would be impossible for the rider to shoot any physical arrows.

-Hebrew Scholars interpret the “bow” of Revelation 6:2 as representing a ‘New Covenant’ – ‘New Promise’ such as the Rain’bow’ of Genesis – which also fits perfectly with the promise of the Holy Spirit being sent directly after Jesus ascended the throne of God as the victorious risen Lamb.
+Some Bible teachers see the “bow” of Revelation 6:2 as representing a ‘New Covenant’ such as the Rain’bow’ of Genesis – which I believe fits perfectly with the promise of the Holy Spirit being sent directly after Jesus ascended the throne of God as the victorious risen Lamb.
 Check and see for yourself, there is absolutely no hint of a 2,000 year gap between Jesus receiving honour and worship as the risen lamb in the last verse of Revelation 5, and the opening of the first seal in Revelation 6:2.
 Unfortunately some Bible teachers twist this interpretation for ‘bow’ into something sinister because they link it to the covenant of Daniel 9 ……. which I find confusing particularly considering that the ‘bow’ has been linked to the promise/covenant of God in the book of Genesis?

-The Stéphanos Crown (which is a victory crown or garland) that the rider is given is predominantly worn by Christ and the Saints!
+The Stéphanos Crown (which is a ‘conquering’ or ‘victory garland) that the rider is ‘given’ is predominantly worn by Christ and the Saints!
 Here are a few examples for you.

 1 Thessalonians 2:19 Crown of Rejoicing – (Garland of Rejoicing)